Cocktail attire is a semi-formal style catering to late afternoon and early evening social gatherings, events, and occasions.

 Athletic-fit Dress Shirt

-If you’re breaking up a suit—or plan on ditching your cocktail jacket to hit the dance floor, you’ll need pants that can anchor your fit on their own.
+If you’re breaking up a suit or plan on ditching your cocktail jacket to hit the dance floor, you’ll need pants that anchor your look.

 Or, even better, a pair of sleek-as-hell Oxfords that match your wrist accessories.

 Cap Toe Oxford Shoes